pnerg/jmx-runtime-json/README.md

 ## withMemoryInfo

-Provides insights into the allocated memory of the JVM, heap as well as off/non-heap (e.g thread stacks)
+Provides insights into the allocated memory of the JVM, heap as well as off/non-heap (e.g thread stacks).
+Optionally one can get statistics on all memory pools.

 ```
-JMXJsonBuilder.apply().withMemoryInfo();
+JMXJsonBuilder.apply().withMemoryInfo(); //defaults to withMemoryInfo(false)
+JMXJsonBuilder.apply().withMemoryInfo(true);
 ```

 ## withOperatingSystemInfo